legluondunet/MyLittleLutrisScripts/Playstation Now/README.md

 # Playstation Now

 ### Description:
-Play Playstation games on Linux.
+Play Playstation 1,2,3,4 games on Linux.

 ### Technical notes:
+- This script will download the latest PSNow client version from PlayStation official servers.
+- x360 and PS3 Dualshock 3 compatible
--Known issues:
+- Known issues:
 -- "PlayStation Now" does not exit cleanly with Wine, you have to force application exit with Lutris "Stop" button or "Kill all wine process".
--- White rectangular window at the right bottom.
-Click on it and type F4 to close it.
+-- White rectangular window at the right bottom corner.
+Workaround: open PSNow window in fullscreen.
--- not very stable,  make regularly saves of your game.